DIY Difficulty: Moderate

 How Often to Refinish Hardwood Floors

 How frequently you refinish depends on your floor's usage.
 High-traffic areas, like kitchens and hallways, often require refinishing every 5–7 years.
 In contrast, rooms with lighter use may last 10–15 years before needing attention.
 Regular cleaning and using furniture pads can help extend this timeline, keeping your floors looking their best.
+More in our article about how often to refinish hardwood floors.

 Hardwood Floor Repair